dwickyferi/mindspark/CONTRIBUTING.md

 ## Thank You

-We sincerely appreciate your contribution to better-chatbot.
+We sincerely appreciate your contribution to mind-spark.
 Let’s build a powerful and lightweight AI experience together! 🚀